-Scottish Word: Cairry
+Scottish Word: Vivre.

 He couldni be in better hauns than wee Hoolet Erchie there to be cairried forrit into the New Year.
 He’s nivir drapped a soul yet twixt one year an the next.
 Mind his pipe leaves an … Continue reading Cairry